-More than 37 million people in the U.S experience migraines.
-A migraine is more than just a bad headache.
-It’s an extreme throbbing pain in the head, along with nausea, vomiting, and sensitivity to light and noise.
+More than 38 million people in the U.S experience migraines annually.
+Counter to common belief, a migraine is more than just a bad headache.
+It’s an extreme throbbing pain in the head, along with nausea, vomiting, and sensitivity to light and noise that can occur chronically.
 Some doctors feel that migraines are a neurological disease and others believe they are a neurological disorder or condition.

 Either way, migraines can be excruciating and disabling.
-For more information about what migraines are and how to stop them, keep reading.
+For more information about what they are and how to stop them, keep reading.

 What Causes Migraines?

 Experts are still unsure of what exactly causes migraines.
 In the past, doctors believed that the dilation and constriction of blood vessels in the brain caused migraines.
 Medications developed for migraines focused primarily on the brain’s blood vessels.
 Now, more doctors believe that they are a neurological disorder that involves nerve pathways and chemicals.
-It’s also true that migraines usually run in families, although other environmental factors contribute to their as well.
+Given the variety of migraines and the varying degrees of irritation and discomfort they create, there are many hypnotized root causes for migraines, and no single one can explain every experience It’s also true that migraines usually run in families, although other environmental factors contribute to their prevalence and occurrence as well.

 A migraine is not just a bad headache.
-It’s a compilation of neurological symptoms including relentless throbbing usually in one side of the head.
-Only about one-third of migraine sufferers experience pain on both sides.
-A migraine attack can last anywhere from four to seventy-two hours and is often associated with these symptoms:
+It’s a compilation of neurological symptoms including relentless throbbing usually on one side of the head.
+However, only about one-third of migraine sufferers experience pain on both sides.
+A migraine attack can last anywhere from four to seventy-two hours, can occur as infrequently as once in a lifetime to as frequently as multiple times a day, and is often associated with these symptoms:

 - Blurry vision